avinetworks/avi-helm-charts/docs/AMKO/crds/gdp.md

 4. `trafficSplit` is required if we want to route a percentage of traffic to objects in a given cluster.
 Weights for these clusters range from 1 to 20.

+5. `ttl`: Time To Live, ranging from 1-86400 seconds that determines the frequency with which clients need to obtain fresh steering information for client requests.
+If none is specified in the GDP object, the value defaults to the one specified in the DNS application profile.

+6. `healthMonitorRefs`: Provide federated custom health monitors.
+If this option is used and refs are specified, the default path based health monitoring will be deleted for the GslbServices.

+7. `sitePersistence`: Provide an Application Persistence Profile ref (pre-created in Avi Controller).
+This has to be a federated profile.
+Please follow the steps [here](https://avinetworks.com/docs/20.1/gslb-site-cookie-persistence/#outline-of-steps-to-be-taken) to create a federated Application Persistence Profile on the Avi Controller.
+If no reference is provided, Site Persistence is disabled.

 ### Notes
 * Only one `GDP` object is allowed.

 * If using `helm install`, a `GDP` object is created by picking up values from `values.yaml` file.
 User can then edit this GDP object to modify their selection of objects.

+* `trafficSplit`, `ttl`, `sitePersistence` and `healthMonitorRefs` provided in the GDP object are applicable on all the GslbServices.
+These properties, however, can be overridden via `GSLBHostRule` created for a GslbService.
+More details [here](gslbhostrule.md).

+* Site Persistence, if specified, will only be enabled for the GslbServices which have secure ingresses or secure routes as the members and will be disabled for all other cases.